Hendrixer/fullstack-v2-instructions/lessons/07-auth/D-jwt.md

 We'll be using JWT's for auth.
-Let's create some methods for handling that.
-In the same `/lib/auth.ts` file
+Let's create some methods for handling them in the same `/lib/auth.ts`.

-Create a jwt
+Create a JWT:

 ```ts
 export const createJWT = (user) => {